aimsecond/CS263-18S-UCSB/week_5/Worklog_for_week_5_Chang.md

 - Issues needs to be solve:
 We have successfully measure the performance of one of the IronPython program, but still have more work to do with other programs, we have to find similar program as mentioned in project vision.
-However, there are many packages that IronPython dos not support, So There will be some programs that has no alternative in IronPython.
+However, there are many packages that IronPython does not support, So There will be some programs that has no alternative in IronPython.